30th Nov 2023

 Andrew is a passionate advocate for the rights of those who have suffered injury and abuse within institutions.
 He represented the plaintiff in the High Court in State of NSW v Lepore (2003) 212 CLR 511 and Mr Ellis in the case Ellis v Pell and the Trustees of the Roman Catholic Church for the Diocese of Sydney NSWSC 109; NSWCA 117; HCA 697.
-Since this decision, Andrew has appeared in a significant number of cases in respect of sexual abuse of children within institutions.
+Andrew has appeared in a substantial number of cases in respect of sexual abuse of children within institutions.

 Anthony (Tony) Kerin, Solicitor

 Spokesperson on National Disability Insurance Scheme (NDIS) and National Injury Insurance Scheme (NIIS)

 Tony Kerin is the Principal at Maurice Blackburn Lawyers, Adelaide.
 Tony specialises in personal injury law, workers’ compensation, and criminal law.
 Tony strongly supports the right of people with disability to choose the supports that will change their life.